 Investigations and results

-Document any relevant family illness that may be significant to the health or care of the patient.
+Document any relevant family illness that may be significant (e.g. breast cancer referral in a patient with a family history of breast cancer).

 Relevant lifestyle information that may include: